Critical Research on Africa: Mid-Atlantic and Great Lakes Conference

 The Center for African Studies is hosting a conference to ponder African futures in the context of current challenges and to think about innovative strategies for moving forward with the continent’s development agenda.

 We invite scholars and practitioners who work on Africa related topics from academic institutions in the neighboring states of Pennsylvania, West Virginia, Maryland, Ohio, Virginia, Indiana, Michigan, and New York to participate in the conference.
 This year, because we are virtual, we especially welcome your connections to scholars and practitioners who currently live and work in Africa.
 Submissions are needed in every area—from all disciplines and fields, including education, health sciences, development studies, social sciences and humanities, international and public affairs, and law, among others.

 To present at the conference, please submit an abstract of 150 to 200 words through the online submission form.
-The deadline to submit your proposal is March 22 by 11:59 PM.

 A conference website with the full agenda will be made available before the conference takes place.
 You may register to attend and or present at the event when the registration link becomes available.
 Registration will be free.

 The conference will take place May 25th-26th 2023.

 Register for the conference here.